nasa/harmony-netcdf-to-zarr/README.md

 ### Development with Docker

-If you'd rather not build the image locally (as instructed below), you can simply pull the latest: `docker pull harmonyservices/netcdf-to-zarr`
+If you'd rather not build the image locally (as instructed below), you can simply pull the latest image:

+    $ docker pull harmonyservices/netcdf-to-zarr

-Some of the [Makefile](./Makefile) targets referenced below include an optional argument that allows us to use a local copy of harmony-service-lib-py (which is useful for concurrent development): `$ make target-name LOCAL_SVCLIB_DIR=../harmony-service-lib-py`
+Some of the [Makefile](./Makefile) targets referenced below include an optional argument that allows us to use a local copy of
+`harmony-service-lib-py` (which is useful for concurrent development):

+    $ make target-name LOCAL_SVCLIB_DIR=../harmony-service-lib-py

 #### Testing & Running the Service Independently